nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 </p>

-The objective was to validate the core "force-based" release concept, observe the projectile's release characteristics to ensure a "clean" separation from the sled, and identify any immediate, unforeseen mechanical failures or abnormal behaviors in the elastic system.
+The **objective** was to *validate the core "force-based" release concept*, observe the projectile's release characteristics to **ensure a "clean" separation from the sled**, and identify any immediate, unforeseen mechanical failures or abnormal behaviors in the elastic system.

 Embedded Video of launcher